Tumor: a single word that can change your life in a jiffy.

 The only way to confirm malignancy is through microscopic examination of tumor cells.
 Doctors look for the following in cancerous tumors:

-• Genetic mutations: Advanced tests like molecular profiling can identify cancer-related mutations.
+- Genetic mutations: Advanced tests, such as molecular profiling, can identify cancer-related mutations.

 Treatment Options: Benign vs. Malignant Tumors